boxwise/boxtribute/flask/README.md

 To use the debugger:
 1. install the extensions to [access Docker container](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) and to [debug python](https://marketplace.visualstudio.com/items?itemName=ms-python.python).
 2. Start the docker containers.
-3. [Attach to the running Docker container for the `web` service.](https://code.visualstudio.com/docs/remote/containers#_attaching-to-running-containers) By this step a new VSCode window will open to work from inside the `boxwise-flask_web` Docker container.
+3. [Attach to the running Docker container for the `web` service.](https://code.visualstudio.com/docs/remote/containers#_attaching-to-running-containers) By this step a new VSCode window will open to work from inside the `boxtribute_web` Docker container.
-4. A new VSCode window pops up which is run from within the docker container `boxwise-flask_web` Docker container.
+4. A new VSCode window pops up which is run from within the docker container `boxtribute_web` Docker container.
 5. Open the `/codedir` in the new VSCode which popped up.
 The `codedir` folder is the equivalent of the repo folder in the Docker container.

 The following step are only required the first time or after you deleted a Docker container: